Chamepp/SwiftTestGen/README.md

 1. You define your core logic in a Swift package.
 2. You run SwiftTestGen either from CLI or as a plugin.
 3. SwiftTestGen:

-   * Parses your Swift types and functions
+   - Parses your Swift types and functions
-   * Sends prompts to the AI with full context about each method
+   - Sends prompts to the AI with full context about each method
-   * Receives a fully formed test body using best practices
+   - Receives a fully formed test body using best practices
-   * Writes the corresponding `XCTestCase` class with embedded test methods
+   - Writes the corresponding `XCTestCase` class with embedded test methods

 ## Why Use AI for Test Generation?

-Traditional code generation tools can only create boilerplate.
-By using a language model, SwiftTestGen is capable of:
+Traditional test tools create structure.
+SwiftTestGen creates substance.

+AI understands:
+- Your function’s intent
-* Understanding function signatures, parameters, and edge cases
+- Your edge cases
-* Producing high-quality test logic following common patterns
-* Tailoring assertions and setups dynamically based on function context

-This leads to more meaningful test scaffolding, saving developers hours of manual effort and helping teams enforce consistent test writing across large codebases.
+- Your naming conventions
+- Your expected behaviors

+Tools that understand our code free us to focus on what matters.

+SwiftTestGen doesn’t just make testing easier, it makes it smarter.

 ## Contributing